JSW Energy Ltd (NSE: JSWENERGY) Q3 2026 Earnings Call dated Jan. 23, 2026

 Sharad Mahendra

-Yes, we are placed for some and the material will start coming because the trial production plant is stabilized.
-We have submitted our product for necessary approvals which we expect by March end or early April the approvals to be in place.
-But by the time we will start the production sometime in February between February March.
+Yes, we have placed for some and the materials will start coming because the trial production plant is stabilized.
+We have submitted our product for necessary approvals, which we expect by March end or early April the approvals to be in place.
+But by the time, we will start the production sometime in February — between February-March.

 Apoorva Bahadur

-Sir, can you share how much of cell capacity or sell import orders that you placed?
+Sir, can you share how much of cell capacity or cell import orders that you placed?

 Sharad Mahendra

-Exact number.
-I will get back to you right now.
-I’ll let you know.
+Exact number, I will get back to you right now, I’ll let you know.
 But yes, we understand and we have that sensitivity done.
-I can understand from where this is coming in terms of the prices which we are seeing the northward movement in prices.
-So we have been aware of this trend and accordingly we have taken the necessary steps at right time.
+I can understand from where this is coming in terms of the prices, which we are seeing the northward movement in prices.
+So we have been aware of this trend.
+And accordingly, we have taken the necessary steps at the right time.

 Sharad Mahendra